-- Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - Communicating this policy to parents/ carers when their child joins the school and via the school website - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate - Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this - Ensuring the relevant staffing ratios are met, where applicable - Making sure each child in the Early Years Foundation Stage is assigned a key person (this could be shared between two people) - Overseeing the safe use of technology, mobile phones and cameras in Early Years setting
+- Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - Communicating this policy to parents/ carers when their child joins the school and via the school website - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate - Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this - Ensuring the relevant staffing ratios are met, where applicable - Making sure each child in the Early Years Foundation Stage is assigned a key person (this could be shared between two people) - Overseeing the safe use of technology, mobile phones and cameras in Early Years setting - Ensure the School's agreement related to another body providing services or activities onsite has been completed and to be fully satisfied that appropriate safeguarding procedures that adhere to KCSIE 2024 are in place.

-Who's Who
+3. Who's Who

 Paul Bailey is the Designated Safeguarding Lead.
 This means they have lead responsibility for the wellbeing and protection of all students at the setting, ensuring staff are recruited and trained safely, and monitoring the progress of any pupil needing additional care or protection.
-For more information see Error!
-Reference source not found.

-Anna Lipani and Caroline Martin are the Deputy Safeguarding Leads, as well as Julie Sellears and Claire Hughes in Little Oaks Nursery.
+Anna Lipani and Molly Bear are the Deputy Safeguarding Leads, as well as Julie Sellears and Claire Hughes in Little Oaks Nursery.
 They work closely alongside Paul Bailey to be fully aware of the needs of students across the setting and are able to take any necessary action in their absence.